 - 250g cream cheese at room temperature

-- Cinnamon to decorate
+- Shredded coconut to decorate

-- Add the eggs one at a time, beating well after each addition.
+- Beat the brown sugar and oil together until combined.
+Add the eggs in one at a time, beating well after each addition.

 - Cream the butter and icing sugar together until well mixed.